Hellraiser III: Hell on Earth: Plot

 Joey has recurring nightmares about how she presumes her father died in Vietnam.
 During one such dream, Spencer contacts Joey.
-He explains that his experiences in WWI caused him to lose faith in humanity, and he sought out the forbidden pleasures promised by the puzzle box.
-Spencer tells her that without his humanity to act as a balancing influence, Pinhead is completely evil and will indiscriminately wreak havoc on Earth for his own pleasure, in violation of the Cenobite's laws.
+He explains that his experiences in World War I caused him to lose faith in humanity, and he sought out the forbidden pleasures promised by the puzzle box.
+Spencer tells her that without his humanity to act as a balancing influence, Pinhead is completely evil and will indiscriminately wreak havoc on Earth for his own pleasure, in violation of Cenobite laws.
 To defeat him, Joey must reunite Spencer's spirit with Pinhead and use the puzzle box to return him to Hell.
 A misunderstanding leads Terri to believe that Joey has abandoned her, and she returns to the arms of her ex-boyfriend, Monroe.
 Monroe attempts to feed her to Pinhead, but she overpowers him.
 Before she can flee, Pinhead talks her into feeding Monroe to him, promising to turn her into a demon in return.
 Now free, Pinhead massacres the club's patrons.
 Hearing the news reports, Joey goes to the club to investigate.

 Pinhead orders Joey to give him the box, but she escapes him.
-Pinhead resurrects several of his victims as demonic Cenobites, including Terri, Monroe, the barman, the DJ, and "Doc", who also left to investigate the club.
+Pinhead resurrects several of his victims as demonic Cenobites, including Terri, Monroe, Rick the barman, the DJ, and Doc, who also left to investigate the club.
 Joey flees through the quiet streets, pursued by the new Cenobites.
 The Cenobites kill local police as Joey enters a church and begs the priest to help her.
 Lacking in faith that demons could exist, the priest is appalled by the appearance of Pinhead.
 Pinhead defiles the church and almost kills the priest until Joey regains his attention to the puzzle box she holds and gets him to chase her.
 The Cenobites trap Joey on a construction site and prepare to torture her.
-She solves the puzzle box, and they are sent to Hell.
+She solves the puzzle box and they are sent to Hell.
 The box transports Joey into limbo, where she comes face to face with an apparition who appears to be her dead father.
 The apparition tells Joey to give him the puzzle box, only to be revealed as Pinhead in disguise.

 Pinhead ensnares her in machinery and prepares to transform her into a Cenobite.
-Spencer's limbo-bound spirit confronts Pinhead and forcibly fuses himself into Pinhead.
-Joey breaks free and uses the puzzle box, which has transformed into a dagger, to stab Pinhead through the heart, sending him back to Hell.
+Spencer's limbo-bound spirit confronts Pinhead and forcibly fuses himself to Pinhead.
+Joey breaks free and uses the puzzle box, which has transformed into the dagger-like form of Leviathan, to stab Pinhead through the heart, sending him back to Hell.
 With Pinhead's humanity restored, the box returns Joey to Earth.
 She buries it in a pool of concrete at the construction site.
-Later, the finished product of the same site is revealed: a building whose interior design is identical to the box.
+Later, the completed building on the site is revealed: its interior design is identical to the box, its malign influence still present.